echouvet/nam.r_technical_test/README.md

 - Mysql

 Tu run the program:
-- run 'npm i'
+- run 'npm i' at the root of repository
-- change your mysql credentials in app.js
+- change your mysql credentials in the app.js
-- run node app.js at the root of this git repository
+- run 'node app.js' again at the root of repository
-- connect on any web browser at 'http://localhost:8080/' (I tested on Google Chrome)
+- connect on any web browser at 'http://localhost:8080/' (I've tested this on Google Chrome)

 Have fun downloading random data :)